bvssvni/csharp-evil-twin/README.md

 This equals inserting 7 fake bits for every 8 bits in the message.

 Since Alice uses prime number composition, one byte is translated to 8 encrypted bytes.
-In total therer are 16 bytes send, 8 separately to Bob for each byte Alice encrypts.
 This results in 16 times more data, but works nicely for small files.

 For an attacker only receiving one part, there are in worst case 1820 ways to interpret the message.